RadHazard/RimworldRedWolves/README.md

 They pose somewhat less of a threat than their grey wolf cousins, but make up for it with +20% adorableness.
 They're quite shy and hard to tame, but should you find yourself a red wolf companion they will make an amazing, loyal friend and/or hauling animal (you monster)

+# Recommended Mods

+- [Animal Variety Coats](https://steamcommunity.com/sharedfiles/filedetails/?id=1511926373) - Without this, you'll only get red wolves with the original pelt color.
+Get this to have all the variations!

+# Other Supported Mods

+- Combat Extended
+- A Dog Said

 # Coming Soon

 The initial work for the mod is done, but that doesn't mean I am!
 There's more to come:
-- A Dog Said patch
-- CE patch
 - Pawnmorpher patch + morph

 # Save the Red Wolf